 Here are the biggest reasons;

 In general; brewing methods that use a paper filter are the cleanest.
-Paper filters are the best at filtering out grounds out of your coffee.
+Paper filters are the best at filtering the grounds out of your coffee.
 Paper filters don’t only filter grounds but also some other compounds like oils that are released from the beans.
 That creates a very clean cup of coffee.
 Usually, if you use paper filters to brew coffee, you won’t have any grounds in your cup.
 If you still do, look below for solutions.

 Other brewing methods (pretty much everything that doesn’t use a paper filter), let through much more grounds.